Rithin2711/curvy/Frontend/README.md

 - Public facing functions/components are documented and marked with PUBLIC_INTERFACE comments in source files.
 - The canvas renders axes, curves, ball, moving path trace with fade, and stars with small animations.
-- The ball traverses the full displayed domain for each curve to avoid premature stops.
+- The ball follows the discrete sampled polyline for each equation with uniform arc-length speed.
+- UI is responsive and includes a theme toggle.